-Opav calls for collaboration to fight illegal drug trade
+OPAV calls for collaboration to fight illegal drug trade

-PRESIDENTIAL Assistant for the Visayas Terence Calatrava on Tuesday, November 21, 2023, cited the importance of collaborative efforts among government and private stakeholders in the fight against illegal drugs as espoused by President Ferdinand Marcos Jr.
+Presidential Assistant for the Visayas Terence Calatrava on Tuesday cited the importance of collaborative efforts among government and private stakeholders in the fight against illegal drugs as espoused by President Ferdinand Marcos Jr.

 “What we now recognize as equally crucial in our nation’s fight against illegal drugs are collaborative partnerships between key government agencies and active engagement of stakeholders to sustain the success we have achieved,” Calatrava said during his keynote speech at the Negros Oriental Convention Center in this capital city.